View from Goldmine Rd, west of Pearl City, IL, along the abandoned CGW right-of-way.

 CGW Westbound at Elmhurst, IL.
 1962 Image: Roger Puta

 The line to Chicago began construction in 1886.
 This right-of-way actually had origins in the 1830's, as the Chicago St. Charles & Mississippi Airline Railroad was chartered, but never built.
 The rights were transferred to the Minnesota & Northwestern Railroad in the 1850's, who eventually got around to using the rights to build the road in 1884.
-Wanting to have Chicago in it's name, by 1892, the Minnesota & Northwestern reorganized as the Chicago Great Western Railway, although it was headquartered in Oelwein, IA.
+Wanting to have Chicago in its name, by 1892, the Minnesota & Northwestern reorganized as the Chicago Great Western Railway, although it was headquartered in Oelwein, IA.

+But that isn't the end of the story, as the much of the right of way remains today as rail trails.
 The Illinois Prairie Path begins west of the parking lot for the Forest Park CTA, using the rights-of-way of the abandoned Chicago Aurora & Elgin and Chicago Great Western lines.

 Looking west at the beginning of the Illinois Prairie Path.
 Notice cemeteries on either side of the trail.

 The two railroads diverged in Villa Park.
 The CGW took a more northwesterly path, through was at one time the headquarters for the Ovaltine company, which made cocoa powder.
-Today, the factory grounds are condominiums.

 Looking east at the former ROW running through Ovaltine Ct on Villa Av in Villa Park